 A joint credit card is an account shared by two people equally responsible for making payments—and the consequences of success or failure will affect the credit scores of both individuals.

-“For richer and for poorer”—it’s the vow millions of couples make every year.
-Partners navigate money issues every day, from saving and budgeting to managing debt.
-A joint credit card offers couples a great opportunity to build credit and manage their finances together, but it requires substantial teamwork and communication.
+“For richer or for poorer” is the vow millions of couples make yearly.
+Partners navigate money issues daily, from saving and budgeting to managing debt.
+Joint credit cards offer couples a great opportunity to build credit and manage their finances together, but it requires substantial teamwork and communication.

 To better understand how couples navigate their financial journeys together, check out these interesting facts and statistics:

-• Couples who pool their money are more likely to stay together. (source)
+- Couples who pool their money are more likely to stay together.

-• 35 percent of couples experiencing relationship stress said money was the primary cause of the issue. (source)
+- 35 percent of couples experiencing relationship stress said money was the primary cause of the issue.

 Credit health is something to take very seriously, and joint credit cards can cause problems if they aren’t managed properly.
 Here, we will discuss what a joint credit card is and its benefits, risks and alternatives—as well as actionable tips for success.